dlab-berkeley/Python-Data-Visualization-Legacy/README.md

 2. If you are using Terminal (Mac) or GitBash (PC), you can pip install the necessary packages by typing:

-`$ pip install seaborn pandas matplotlib jupyter`
+`$ pip install seaborn pandas matplotlib numpy jupyter`

 > Windows users only - if you wish to emulate the Bash programming language found in Mac users' "Terminal" application, [click here to download GitBash](https://git-scm.com/downloads), a Unix command-line environment for Windows users.

 Alternatively, you can install these packages by adding a cell to the top of your Jupyter Notebook and typing:

-`!pip install pandas matplotlib jupyter`
+`!pip install seaborn pandas matplotlib numpy jupyter`

 ### 2. Files for the workshop